gwendall/tokenraiser/README.md

 TokenRaiser is an open-source project designed to create a fundraising page through tokens.
 This encompasses direct token donations and NFT mints.
 The project is an opensource version of the website [savenovo.com](https://savenovo.com).

+You can view a live demo on [tokenraiser.xyz](https://tokenraiser.xyz).

 ## How to Use TokenRaiser
 1. 🍴 **Fork it**: Begin by forking this repository to create your rendition.